Unable to sleep

 Avoid sugary foods in the evening

-Eating sugary foods before bed can cause disturbed sleep due to bad dreams or nightmares.
+Many people have a hot milky drink before bed.
+If you do that, avoid adding sugar as research links it to shorter sleep duration.
+Eating sugary foods before bed can lead to disturbed sleep, often accompanied by bad dreams or nightmares.
 If you want sweet dreams, avoid sugar before bedtime.

 Facebook